-In contrast to the Quranic verse which talks about the omnipotence of Allah who is the only one who knows the destiny of every soul and the time of its death, the argument here in the novel is based on different views regarding being outside the homeland.
+In contrast to the Quranic verse about the omnipotence of Allah who is the only one who knows the destiny of every soul and the time of one’s death, the argument in the novel is based on different views regarding being away from the homeland.
 Thābit is anxious to return home, while Yahyā believes that the matter is out of his hands.
 The disagreement reflects the difference between those who have someone waiting for them in the homeland, like Thābit, and those who do not, like Yahyā, who feels in no rush to return to Iraq.
 Yahyā even gives an example of a man who had no one to go back to, and hence preferred to be buried in exile, rather than to force his friends to transfer his body to Iraq.
-The paraphrase on the Quranic verse is thus used here to express the characters' attitude toward life and death on foreign soil.
+The paraphrase on the Quranic verse is thus used here to express the characters’ attitudes toward life and death on foreign soil.

-The characters call themselves "the generation of the waiting people" (jīl al-muntaẓirīn), because waiting is such a prominent component of their lives, or at least a monotonous aspect of life.
-Life in exile appears to Yahyā to consist of nothing but waiting for something to happen; what this is we do not know.
-For him, life in exile does not evolve.
-It appears that this waiting has a political dimension as well; the Baʿth regime promised to bring about change, but in the novel the characters are still in a state of waiting for that change.
+The characters call themselves “the generation of the waiting people” (jil al-muntaẓirin), because waiting is such a prominent component of their lives, or at least a monotonous aspect of life.
+Life in exile appears to Yahyā to consist of nothing but waiting for something to happen (although we do not know what); it does not evolve.
+It appears that this waiting has a political dimension as well; the Ba'ath regime promised to bring about change, but in the novel, the characters are still waiting for that change.

-The word for 'waiting' in Arabic (intiẓār) also means 'expectation', thus adding an element of tension to the situation of the characters, who are both waiting and expecting, whether it is for the healing of the son, or any other social, personal, or political development.
+The word for “waiting” in Arabic (intiẓār) also means “expectation,” thus adding an element of tension to the situation of the characters, who are both waiting and expecting, whether it is for the son’s recovery, or any other social, personal, or political development.
 This constant waiting does occasionally evoke a sense of futility and hopelessness.
 For some characters, waiting is the essence of their stay abroad.
-Even when someone does plan to go back to Iraq, his friends are not sure that this time it will actually happen, since the person in question postponed his return to Baghdad time and again.
-Postponing one's return home becomes a part of the exile's life, until his friends even joke about it.
-The yearned for (al-murtajā) and the postponed (al-muʾajjal) are intertwined, and while the homeland is being described as yearned for, it is also depicted as harsh and uncaring towards its citizens.
+Even when someone does plan to return to Iraq, friends are not certain that it will actually happen, since the person in question has postponed the return to Baghdad time and time again.
+Postponing one’s return home becomes such a part of the exile’s life that friends even joke about it.
+The yearned for (al-murtaja) and the postponed (al-muʾajjal) are intertwined, and while the homeland is described as yearned for, it is also depicted as harsh and uncaring towards its citizens.

-Throughout the novel the characters shift between phases of movement and action and periods of stasis.
-The ability to move is an undisputed precondition without which the sick boy Hassān would not be able to return to Iraq.
-When he arrived in Moscow, he was incapable of carrying out even the simplest actions; in addition to the attempts to revive his memory, he also underwent surgical procedures to make his body able to function again.
+Throughout the novel, the characters shift between periods of movement and action and periods of stasis.
+The ability to move is indisputably a precondition for the sick boy Hassān returning to Iraq.
+When he arrived to Moscow, he was incapable of carrying out even the simplest actions; in addition to the attempts to revive his memory, he also underwent surgical procedures to enable his body able to function again.
 The longer he remained in the hospital, the more active he became; and the more active he became, the closer came the time for returning to the homeland.